-The Best Stuffed Zucchini Flowers Recipe (Zucchini Blossoms)
+Stuffed Zucchini Flowers

 Latest Recipe Video!

-What are Zucchini Flowers?
+🌼 What Are Zucchini Flowers?

-Zucchini flowers, or fresh zucchini blossoms, are the edible flower of the zucchini squash plant.
-They’re beautiful flowers, bright yellow, orange and green, and can be eaten raw or cooked.
-You can typically find them at various farmers markets or your local grocery store) during the summer months, but you can also just pick them from your own garden if you have a zucchini plant in the backyard.
+You can typically find them at various farmers markets or your local grocery store) during the summer months, but you can also just pick them from your own garden if you have your own zucchini plant in the backyard.

 Both the male flowers and female flowers can be picked and eaten, but the female blossoms are the only ones that will grow fruit, so it’s usually better to pick the male squash blossoms.
+If you tend to grow an abundance of zucchini, you can try the female zucchini flowers as well, which tend to be regarded as sweeter.

-- Basil and Extra Virgin Olive Oil: For our basil “pesto”, which pairs perfectly with the zucchini blossoms.
+- Basil And Extra Virgin Olive Oil: For our basil “pesto,” which pairs perfectly with the zucchini blossoms.

 - Cherry Tomatoes: A great garnish for these edible blossoms.